Victor-Palacios/DATASCIENCE_ANKI/contributing.md

 5. Finally, push them to your GitHub fork:

-Now it's time to go to the your fork of this project and create a pull request!
+Now it's time to go to your fork of this project and create a pull request!
 You can [follow these instructions](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) to do this.

 ### Work on your pull request